No Eurostar between London to 'key destination' Amsterdam for 11 months

-Eurostar’s popular route to Amsterdam will shut for seven to 11 months next year, Dutch Railways has announced, in a significant hit to the high-speed operator.
+Eurostar’s popular route from Amsterdam to London will shut for seven to 11 months next year, Dutch Railways has announced, in a significant hit to the high-speed operator.

-Trains to the Dutch capital will run empty between June 2024 to spring 2025, as a large-scale refurbishment of Amsterdam Centraal station takes place.
+Trains from the Dutch capital will run empty between June 2024 to spring 2025, as a large-scale refurbishment of Amsterdam Centraal station takes place.

 It confirms earlier reports from City A.M. that the rail group was “not confident” in talks to prevent the key routes’ closure, despite intense backroom discussions with Dutch officials.